 I’ve written about street basketball played in The Cage down on Sixth Avenue in the Village.
 That’s entry level; for top drawer — Manhattan Street Theater Basketball — it’s Rucker Park up in Harlem, at 155th Street and 8th Avenue across the street from the Projects built on the site of baseball’s former Polo Grounds, walking distance across the river from Yankee Stadium.

-Games are a triumph of Afro-American resilience, accomplishment, pride, culture and showmanship.
+The scene can be a triumph of Afro-American resilience, accomplishment, pride, culture and showmanship.

 Holcombe Rucker started the first basketball tournament in 1950 to help unfortunate kids stay off the streets, aim for college careers.
 Players in those Rucker Tournaments employed slam dunks, crossover dribbles, and bravado, a style then foreign to the NBA.